Home Help for families Information & advice Education & learning Education & learning England EHC plans & assessments (England only) Annual reviews

 How is your child progressing towards the outcomes set in section E?
-Do these need revising because they have been met or are no longer appropriate?
+Do these need revising because your child has met them or they are no longer appropriate?

-Depending on your child’s needs, you may also want to ask for changes to be made to the health or social care sections of the EHC plan.
-If that is the case it is sensible to ask for relevant professionals to be involved in the review.
+Depending on your child’s needs, you may also want to ask for changes to the health or social care sections of the EHC plan.
+If that is the case, it is sensible to ask to involve relevant professionals in the review.